JoshuaCarter/Vanguard-40k/readme.md

 #### Be an effective gateway into 40k for new players:

 - Use the normal 40k rules as the foundation, and make minimal alterations.
-This means that the time and money a player invests into **Vanguard** effectively carries over into 40k.
-It also means we can make full use of the many fun and flavorful rules found in the 40k codex books.
+This means that the time and money a player invests into **Vanguard** effectively carries over into regular 40k.
+It also means we can make full use of the many fun rules found in the 40k codex books.

 - Support very small games that can generally be played using a single box of infantry.
 This keeps the required time/money investment low for new players.